istlab/Alitheia-Core/metrics/README.txt

 3. Change to the pluginame directory and edit the pom.xml file 3.1 Change the <name> tag to something meaningful
-3.2 In the  <instuctions>....</instructions> section of the file,
+3.2 Change the <version> tag to something meaningful 3.3 In the  <instuctions>....</instructions> section of the file,
     change the included tags to match your plug-in's details.
-    Important is to set the Bundle-Activator parameter to your bundles activator class, otherwise the plug-in will fail to start.
+    Important is to set the Bundle-Activator parameter to your bundle's activator class, otherwise the plug-in will fail to start.

     If your bundle must include an external library, then you